Mason Rudolph (American football): 2019 season

 During the preseason, Rudolph was named the second quarterback behind Ben Roethlisberger, eclipsing Joshua Dobbs after multiple successful preseason performances.

-During Week 2 against the Seattle Seahawks, Rudolph relieved an injured Roethlisberger in the second half and threw for 112 yards, two touchdowns, and an interception as the Steelers narrowly lost 28–26.
+During Week 2 against the Seattle Seahawks, Rudolph made his NFL debut after relieving an injured Roethlisberger in the second half and finished the narrow 28–26 loss with 112 passing yards, two touchdowns, and an interception.
 Following the announcement that Roethlisberger would miss the rest of the season due to season-ending elbow surgery, Rudolph became the Steelers' starting quarterback.
-Rudolph made his first NFL start in Week 3 against the San Francisco 49ers.
-He threw for 174 yards, two touchdowns, and an interception during the 24–20 road loss.
-In the next game against the Cincinnati Bengals, Rudolph recorded his first win as a starter with 229 passing yards and two touchdowns during the 27–3 victory.
-The following week against the Baltimore Ravens, he suffered a concussion after being hit by Ravens safety Earl Thomas and was temporarily knocked unconscious, being relieved by Steelers third-string quarterback Devlin Hodges.
+Rudolph made his first NFL start in the next game against the San Francisco 49ers and threw for 174 yards, two touchdowns, and an interception during the 24–20 road loss.
+The following week against the Cincinnati Bengals on Monday Night Football, Rudolph completed 24-of-28 passes for 229 yards and two touchdowns in the 27–3 victory.

+During a Week 5 26–23 overtime loss to the Baltimore Ravens, Rudolph had 131 passing yards and a touchdown before suffering a concussion in the third quarter after being hit by Ravens safety Earl Thomas and was temporarily knocked unconscious, being relieved by Steelers third-string quarterback Devlin Hodges.
 Rudolph was cleared from concussion protocol on October 16, 2019.
-He returned to face the Miami Dolphins and threw for 251 yards, two touchdowns, and an interception in the 27–14 victory.
+He returned in Week 8 against the Miami Dolphins on Monday Night Football and threw for 251 yards, two touchdowns, and an interception during the 27–14 victory.
+The following week against the Indianapolis Colts, Rudolph completed 26-of-35 passes for 191 yards, a touchdown, and an interception in the narrow 26–24 victory.